Procedure Name: UCM's Discrimination, Harassment, Sexual Misconduct, & Retaliation Grievance Process |

 An Appellate Officer will be assigned by the Title IX Coordinator and/or Equity Administrator.
 The appellant may request a meeting with the Appellate Officer, but the decision to grant a meeting is within the Appellate Officer's discretion.
 However, if a meeting is granted, the other party will be granted a similar opportunity.
 The non-appealing party will be notified of the appeal and will be allowed to submit a written statement in response.

-Those who wish to appeal a decision can submit the appeal through the Discrimination, Harassment, Sexual Misconduct and Retalaition Appeal Form,
+Those who wish to appeal a decision can submit the appeal through the Discrimination, Harassment, Sexual Misconduct, or Retalaition Appeal Form,

 The Appellate Officer will resolve the appeal generally within ten (10) days of receiving it and may take any actions that he/she determines to be in the interest of a fair and just decision.
 The Appellate Officer shall issue a short and plain written statement of the resolution of the appeal, including whether the appeal states sufficient grounds for appeal as set forth above and any changes made to the Hearing Officer's previous written determination.
 The written statement shall be provided to the complainant, respondent, and the Equity Administrator / Title IX Coordinator simultaneously, via email or hard copy.
 The decision of the Appellate Officer is final and not subject to further review within the University.

-Impartiality is integral to the Discrimination, Harassment, Sexual Misconduct and Retaliation formal grievance process.
+Impartiality is integral to the Discrimination, Harassment, Sexual Misconduct, or Retaliation formal grievance process.

 Neither Complainants reporting discrimination, harassment, sexual misconduct or retaliation, nor Respondents defending against allegations of discrimination, harassment, sexual misconduct or retaliation, shall be met with prejudgment throughout the formal process.